Piotr Baron

 Piotr Baron (born 5 February 1974) is a former motorcycle speedway rider from Poland.

 Career

 Baron represented Poland during the 1993 Speedway World Team Cup and won the 1993 Bronze Helmet.

 He spent the majority of his career riding for Wrocław, where he won three Polish league championships in 2003, 2004 and 2005.

 After retiring he later became the team manager of Unia Leszno.
+In 2023, he took a coaching role with the KS Toruń team.